ReactTraining/react-workshop/README.md

 If you're a Windows user who already does active JS/Node development then you should be good-to-go.
 Otherwise this section might be able to help.

-Consider using [VSCode](https://code.visualstudio.com/download) (A lightweight version of Visual Studio) for our workshops as it is probably more appropriately suited for modern JavaScript development than Visual Studio, Eclipse, IntelliJ, etc. It has a terminal built-in which uses PowerShell by default.
+Consider using [VSCode](https://code.visualstudio.com/download) (A lightweight version of Visual Studio) for our workshops as it is probably more appropriately suited for modern JavaScript development than Visual Studio, Eclipse, IntelliJ, etc. It has a terminal built-in which uses PowerShell by default, but you can configure it to use WSL which is what we recommend.

 If you want, you can go into Windows' settings to turn on file extensions.
 In JavaScript projects, it's common to have a filename like `.gitignore` which would be difficult to see without extensions turned on.
 It's not required though.